 Lean FIRE

-Overview: Living simply with low expenses with the financial independence 4 rule.
+Overview: Living simply with low expenses using a straightforward 4% withdrawal guideline.
 Ideal for: Folks who love keeping things minimal.
 Mindset: Value freedom over stuff, focusing on what truly matters.
 Example: $30,000 annual expenses x 25 = $750,000.

 Coast FIRE